Why would you benefit from receiving EACVI Laboratory Accreditation

 - To be eligible for accreditation the CMR laboratory must fulfil all listed criteria.

 - The EACVI Committee Members may visit any EACVI accredited Laboratory to proceed with an on-site inspection and verification.

 Applying for advanced accreditation does not guarantee being granted this grade.
-Your laboratory may receive a standard grade if it does not meet the requirements for advanced accreditation.

 Process for applications

-EACVI Laboratory accreditation applications are submitted online and can be done at anytime.
+EACVI Laboratory accreditation applications are submitted online and can be done at any time.

 What happens after laboratories have submitted their application online?

 - Once submitted, an application is no longer editable.